-Your intentions are commendable but your actions are lacking.
-I totally get it, we all have those days where we can’t be bothered to hit the gym and work out.
+Your intentions are commendable but your actions are perhaps lacking.
+I totally get it, we all have those days where we can not be bothered to hit the gym and work out.
 Being healthy is so crucial to living a long healthy life.
-At the minute, you seem to be having those days on a regular basis.
-Whatever you try to get out of the funk doesn’t work.
-Unfortunately, your butt is stuck to the sofa like glue and it isn’t going to become unstuck anytime soon.
+One minute, you seem to be having those days on a regular basis.
+Whatever you try to get out of this ‘weird funk’ doesn’t work.
+Unfortunately, you are stuck to the sofa like glue and you might not be able to get unstuck anytime soon.

-Look, sometimes life gets in the way and there isn’t time to get your pump on.
-Still, you can’t let this attitude escalate or else you’ll never exercise again.
-Okay, you will, but you won’t do it as regularly and your health will suffer.
-If you think you’re tired and out of gas now, wait until the body begins to break down.
+Sometimes life gets in the way and there isn’t time to get your motivation going.
+However, you can not let this attitude escalate or else you will never exercise again.
+Well… I’m exaggerating and you will, but you won’t do it as regularly and your health will suffer.
+If you think you are tired and out of energy now, wait until the body begins to break down.

 The solution is to figure out why this is happening.

 Why are you never in the mood to work out?
 In truth, there are hundreds of potential answers; however, it normally comes down to five main areas.
 Continue reading to find out what they are and how to combat them.

 Here’s Why You’re Not In The Mood To Exercise

 High cortisol levels can be pretty dangerous.
 Stress leads to negative emotions and this can encourage the onset of depression.
 Not to say you’re clinically depressed, but the cortisol may be causing you to feel less happy than before.
 The result is mental fatigue, and it’s the reason people never feel like putting on gym clothes and leaving the house.